Our Nursing Philosophy

 Southern New Hampshire University is accredited by the New England Commission of Higher Education and the nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 SNHU nursing programs are offered in an online format.
-Given nursing is a hands-on practice profession, our nursing programs will require certain hours of clinical practice be completed at an in-person locations, and you can combine the key competencies and skills gained in person with the convenience of an online classroom.
+Given nursing is a hands-on practice profession, our nursing programs will require certain hours of clinical practice be completed at an in-person location, and you can combine the key competencies and skills gained in person with the convenience of an online classroom.

 This is especially helpful for those already in the workforce, which "the majority of our students [are]," said Lisa Urban, associate chief nursing administrator.
 "They're already registered nurses and come to us to complete their bachelor's degree and/or master's degrees."
 The flexibility of online classes makes balancing your work, home and academic life possible.